Hire The Best Wrongful Death Injury Attorneys in New Mexico

 Compensation Available in Wrongful Death Claims

-After you prove liability, your wrongful death lawsuit will move onto the issue of compensation.
-In both New Mexico and Texas, eligible family members may recover financial compensation for the full extent of their losses.
+After you prove liability, your wrongful death lawsuit will move on to the issue of compensation.
+In New Mexico, eligible family members may recover financial compensation for the full extent of their losses.
 This covers both economic and noneconomic losses.

 - Any direct financial losses, including medical bills and funeral/burial expenses;

-- Loss of economic benefits, such as insurance coverage, financial support and inheritance; and
+- Loss of economic benefits, such as insurance coverage, financial support, and inheritance; and

-- Noneconomic damages, including mental distress, loss of love, loss of companionship and loss of consortium.
+- Noneconomic damages, including mental distress, loss of love, loss of companionship, and loss of consortium.